Large Brazil mill favors ethanol over sugar for 2021/22 crop

 The guidance from one of the five largest sugar cane processors in Brazil is somewhat surprising as analysts have been expecting mills to keep a strong focus on sugar production in the new crop, basically repeating the production mix seen last season.

-Brazil is widely expected to have a poor sugar cane crop this season due to drier-than-normal weather during the cane's development period.
+Brazil is expected to have a smaller cane crop this season due to drier-than-normal weather.

 Sao Martinho said it expects to crush 9% less cane in the current season.